 2 oz.
 (25 cups) or 8 oz.
 (100 cups)

-Named after Colombia’s ancient Calima Culture of the high western Andes Mountains, Calima Black has a golden tippy dry leaf.
+Named after Colombia’s ancient Calima Culture of the high western Andes Mountains, Calima Black has a finely rolled, whole dry leaf.
 The brewed tea is quite dark—with a clear, deep amber.
 It is gently astringent and lightly fruity with sweet notes reminiscent of raisins.
-This is an ideal morning breakfast tea.

 About Our Colombian Tea

 Long known for its coffee, Colombia grappled with consistent armed conflict for more than 50 years—until 2016.
 Now, Colombia is experimenting with tea.

 Our high-grown, hand-picked Colombian teas are cultivated at over 6,000 feet in the mist-capped Andes Mountains.
 The tea is grown in rich, deep, young volcanic soil that naturally promotes lush plant growth.
 Its nearness to the equator and consistent climate result in tasty, delicate tea-tips throughout the year.
 The farm from which we import, outside the town of Bitaco, is the only one of its kind in Colombia.
 It sits alongside a protected rain forest and the estate works with the Agricola Himalaya Foundation on social development of families in the community.
 Our Colombian teas are Certified Organic and UTZ Certified for sustainability.